 Veronique de Rugy is a senior research fellow at the Mercatus Center at George Mason University.
-Her primary research interests include the U.S. economy, federal budget, homeland security, taxation, tax competition, and financial privacy issues.
+Her primary research interests include the US economy, the federal budget, homeland security, taxation, tax competition, and financial privacy.
 Her popular weekly charts, published by the Mercatus Center, address economic issues ranging from lessons on creating sustainable economic growth to the implications of government tax and fiscal policies.
 She has testified numerous times in front of Congress on the effects of fiscal stimulus, debt and deficits, and regulation on the economy.

-She is a former resident fellow at the American Enterprise Institute, policy analyst at the Cato Institute, and research fellow at theAtlas Economic Research Foundation.
-Before moving to the United States, de Rugy directed academic programs in France for the Institute for Humane Studies-Europe.
+Previously, de Rugy has been a resident fellow at the American Enterprise Institute, a policy analyst at the Cato Institute, and a research fellow at the Atlas Economic Research Foundation.
+Before moving to the United States, she oversaw academic programs in France for the Institute for Humane Studies Europe.

-Dr. de Rugy received her MA in economics from the University of Paris IX-Dauphine and her PhD in economics from the University of Paris 1Pantheon-Sorbonne and did post-doctorate work on tax revolt at George Mason University.
+She received her MA in economics from the Paris Dauphine University and her PhD in economics from the Pantheon-Sorbonne University.